After two routine tests, a Pharmacy Clean Room failed to meet the acceptable levels of microbes allowed.

 Discourage Micriobome Growth and Encourage Sterilization

 Often medical waste containers from other service partners are delivered in multiple "nested" units - another way to visualize this is to picture containers stacked together.
 This method of delivery entraps moisture in the bottom of the bin and encourages microbial growth.
 The Daniels' Medismart container is delivered as a single-sealed unit.
-All Daniels' containers go through a robotic washing and decontamination process after each use that achieves a level of sterilization 4x higher than that required by the United States' CDC.
+All Daniels' containers go through a robotic washing and decontamination process after each use that achieves a level of sanitization 4x higher than that required by the United States' CDC.

 Containment solutions that minimize touches